ludocode/onramp/docs/setup-guide.md

 # Onramp Setup Guide

-This guide explains how to build Onramp.
+This guide explains how to build and configure Onramp.

 The Onramp bootstrap process is platform-independent, but it requires a platform-specific Onramp VM and hex tool to be configured first.